-Standard Operating Procedure for RED Instructors – Covid 19 Issue date: 24 June 2020: These guidelines are intended to ensure both you and your customer are protected as far as is reasonably practical from the risk of infection from COVID-19.
+Standard Operating Procedure for RED Instructors – Issued: 24th June 2020.
+Reviewed: 6th April 2021.
+These guidelines are intended to ensure both you and your customer are protected as far as is reasonably practical from the risk of infection from COVID-19.

 Before the Lesson

 Consider whether you have had any symptoms of the virus within the last 7 days or have been in contact with someone who has within the last 14 days.
 If so, you should not be teaching.

 RED recommend that you send an SMS to your customer before the lessons to check if they have had any symptoms of the virus within the last 7 days or have been in contact with anyone that is showing symptoms or has been doing so within the last 14 days.
 If yes, to any of these points, the lesson should not go ahead.
 You will be sent access via a hyperlink to RED’s standard self-certification SMS template in advance of resuming tuition which you can use for your customers.
 To see an example declaration click here.

 Remind your customer to wash their hands for at least 20 seconds, in line with government guidance immediately before leaving the house for their lesson.
 If they want to wear disposable gloves, they should put them on just before getting into the car.